juliafmorgado/julia/content/english/posts/2023-09-30_docker-straightforward.md

 ## How Containers Work in Practice:

 Imagine you have two containers running – one hosting a Redis server and the other an ArangoDB instance.
 Each container is based on pre-built templates, and you can start them with minimal configuration.
-Importantly, these containers only expose the necessary ports to perform their tasks, making it challenging for a hacker to access them like a regular computer.
+Importantly, these containers only expose the necessary ports to perform their tasks, making it challenging for hackers to access them like a regular computer.

 ## Docker's Versatility: